mlanett/redis-lock/README.md

 A lock needs an owner.
 Redis::Lock defaults to using an owner id of HOSTNAME:PID.

 A lock may need more than one attempt to acquire it.
 Redis::Lock offers a timeout; this defaults to 10 seconds.
-It uses exponential backoff with sleeps so it's fairly safe to use longer timeouts.

 ## Usage